Youssefbenhammouda/DBMS-IndexFive/physical-implementation/Schedules & Serializability.md

    **Justification:**
        The interleaving forces a transaction to either release a write lock before commit or acquire new locks after entering the shrinking phase.
        This violates the strict separation of growing and shrinking phases required by strict 2PL.

+---

+## Part 6: Deadlocks in MNHS:

+**Is there a deadlock?**: Yes

+**Which transaction is waiting on which?**

+-T1 is waiting for T2 to release lock on B

+-T2 is waiting for T1 to release lock on A

+**Where does the cycle appear?**

+The cycle is: T1 → T2 → T1

+**What the DBMS should do to resolve the deadlock?**:

+-Detect the cycle in the wait-for graph.
+-Select a victim transaction.
+-Abort the victim transaction.
+-Release its locks to allow the other transaction to proceed.